|A Knowledge-Based Certification Program

-The ISO 17024 requires ABAA to review the manual every year and change as needed.
-The study manual is a living document and the plan is to edit and maintain this document once a year.
+The ISO 17024 standard requires ABAA to review the program requirements, policies and procedures every year and change as needed.
+The certification handbook is a living document and will be edited once a year.
 An exam assessment is done to make sure that questions are working and users of the exam are passing questions and that questions are current and rotated throughout the exam.

 No, however, what you are expected to know are the general national codes.
 You should know your IECC, particularly chapter 4, which is part of the exam.

 CABS is not part of the auditing program.
 The other distinctions for installers and auditors are for quality assurance and testing for quality and proper installation.
 The focus of the installers and auditors are job site dependent while CABS is working with the design professionals to share knowledge to their clients.